 Manual turntables allow more user upgrades than most all-in-one or automatic units, which often have fixed cartridges that can’t be replaced or swapped.
 Depending on which model you have, it’s possible every core component from the cartridge to the platter, and even the whole tonearm could be upgraded.

-In reality, the process of how to use a record player is very similar from model to model, so no matter what your budget is for getting started with vinyl records, you can enjoy the therapeutic process of spinning a record.
+In reality, the process of record playing or how to use a record player is very similar from model to model, so no matter what your budget is for getting started with vinyl records, you can enjoy the therapeutic process of spinning a record.

 Welcome to the best way to experience music.
 This level of engagement and experience from a music format just can’t be replicated in the digital age.
 However you arrived here, we hope you enjoy your analog journey.